matapatos/wp-fastendpoints/docs/docs/quick-start/router.md

 $router = $router ?? new Router('posts');
 ```

-A router is just an instance which allow us to attach and register endpoints.
+A router is a class which allow us to attach and register endpoints.

-We can have an application with one or multiple routers.
-One main benefit of using multiple routers is to group endpoints by same namespace and (optionally) same version.
+An application can have one or multiple routers.
+One main benefit of using multiple routers is to group endpoints
+by same namespace and (optionally) same version.
 For instance,
 in this tutorial we are going to create a main router with a base namespace `my-plugin` and a version of `v1`
-which will add `/my-plugin/v1/` to the beginning of each attached endpoint from sub-routers.
+which will add `/my-plugin/v1/` to the beginning of each attached endpoint from all sub-routers.

 #### Create a post

 With the posts router in place we can now start attaching our endpoints.
-We start adding the one to that
+We start adding the one
-allows a user to create a blog post.
+responsible to create a new blog post.

 ```php
 $router->post('/', function (\WP_REST_Request $request): int|\WP_Error {